Jonathan Kozol: Writing career

 Death at an Early Age, his first non-fiction book, is a description of his first year as a teacher in the Boston Public Schools.
 It was published in 1967 and won the National Book Award in Science, Philosophy and Religion.
 It has sold more than two million copies in the United States and Europe.

 Among the other books by Kozol are Rachel and Her Children: Homeless Families in America, which received the Robert F. Kennedy Book award for 1989 and the Conscience-in-Media Award of the American Society of Journalists and Authors, and Savage Inequalities: Children in America's Schools, which won the New England Book Award and was a finalist for the National Book Critics Circle Award in 1992.

 His 1995 book, Amazing Grace: The Lives of Children and the Conscience of a Nation, described his visits to the South Bronx of New York City, the poorest congressional district in the United States.
 It received the Anisfield-Wolf Book Award in 1996.

 He published Ordinary Resurrections: Children in the Years of Hope in 2000 and The Shame of the Nation: The Restoration of Apartheid Schooling in America was released September 13, 2005.
 Kozol documents the continuing and often worsening segregation in public schools in the United States, and the increasing influence of neoconservative ideology on the way children, particularly children of color and poor children of urban areas, are educated.

-He is still active in advocating for integrated public education in the United States and is a critic of the school voucher movement.
-He continues to condemn the inequalities of education and the apparently worsening segregation of black and Hispanic children from white children in the segregated public schools of almost every major city of the nation.
-Kozol's ethical argument relies heavily on comparisons between rich and poor school districts.
-In particular, he analyzes the amount of money spent per child.
-He finds that in school districts whose taxpayers and property-owners are relatively wealthy, the per-child annual spending is much higher (for example, over $20,000 per year per child in one district) than in school districts where poor people live (for example, $11,000 per year per child in one district).
-He asks rhetorically whether it is right that the place of one's birth should determine the quality of one's education.

-Non-profit

-Kozol founded The Education Action Fund, which serves as a nonprofit charitable fund that provides direct assistance to many of the children and families profiled in his books.
-Donations to the EAF go directly towards children and families living in impoverished or racially isolated areas, and often provide a much-needed relief from financial instability.